 Budgeting is one my least favorite subjects.
 One, because I am one of those right brained people who avoids math and numbers at all costs and two, because I was never taught how to make a proper and realistic budget.

-But as the new year rolls around we inevitably hunker down and try to crunch numbers and make a plan.
+But, whether or not it's in our comfort zone, we inevitably hunker down and try to crunch numbers and make a plan.
 Since it is not something that I have down pat, I have been doing a bit of research on the subject to help make this process finally click in my head and on paper.

 Be Realistic: Making your plan too strict on paper so you can feel good about buckets of imaginary money you're going to accrue in the near future isn't going to help you in the long run.
 You do still have to enjoy living; try to keep that in mind so you can actually stick to the budget you set.